LinuxCNC/wlo/community/index.md

 ## Users

-Use these methods for help setting up and using LinuxCNC , and for general CNC topics.
+Use these methods for help setting up and using LinuxCNC, and for general CNC topics.

 * The primary means of contact is to join the [users' mailing